Swifter1243/ReMapper/examples.md

 # Blender Environment
 This is an improvement of my previous [BlenderToEnvironment](https://github.com/Swifter1243/BlenderToEnvironment) repo.

-Just like before, you'll need a setup with ScuffedWalls in order to get this to work. `SW_SCRIPT` and `SW_MODEL` exist as constants for the statements you can copy and paste into your ScuffedWalls script to both get the script running from it and get the model exported.
+Just like before, you'll need a setup with ScuffedWalls in order to get this to work.
+The statements for these are available in [constants.ts](https://github.com/Swifter1243/ReMapper/blob/master/src/constants.ts) that you can copy and paste into your ScuffedWalls script to both get the script running from it and get the model exported.
 But I'm nice so I'll put them here since you're reading this:
 ```
 0:Run
   Script:script.ts